adorsys/psd2-accelerator/README.md

 In order to be able to use virtual hosts in development we use `*.vcap.me` hostnames, which always resolve to `127.0.0.1`

 To build (and run) the backend server and the frontend application the `Makefile` can be used.
 The following commands are supported:
-1. Build the arc42 docs, backend and frontend application
+1. First of all you should check if all build dependencies are installed
     ```sh
     $ git clone https://git.adorsys.de/psd2/sandbox.git
     $ cd sandbox
+    $ make check
+    ```
+2. Build the arc42 docs, backend and frontend application
+    ```sh
     $ make
     ```
-2. Build and run the application
+3. Build and run the application
     ```sh
     $ make run
     ```